hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/CAN.md

 Transitions between error-active, **error-passive**, and **bus-off** state(s) are shown below.

 ![[CAN-Node-State-Diagram.png|450]]

+In error-passive state, a node,
+* may only transmit passive Error Flag(s) (i.e., with all recessive-bit(s)), and,
+* after frame transmission, and the associated `ITM` field, shall wait for 8 recessive-bits (called, *Suspend Transmission Time*), before it is possible to transmit another frame.
 ## References
 ---
 [1] Road Vehicles - Controller Area Network (CAN), ISO 11898-1, 2015